KyleAsaff/AntWars/README.md

 is won by the ant that attains higher score.
 In case of tie, Ant 1 is the winner.

 # Competition
 This was a project for CSCI3154 to see who could create the most efficient ant AI in the class (i.e. win the most games in a simulation).
-In a 1000 game simulation, my ant placed fourth in the class.
+In a 1000 game simulation, my ant placed third in the class.

 # Improvements to the AI